Dear Kids & Families Together Community,

 “The Invisible Leash” by Patrice Karst (link to purchase the book) – copies also available at the K&FT office

-What breed is he?
+Breed?
 Bernese Mountain Dog

 Do all Bernese Mountain Dogs look like him?
 Yes.
 They all have this same coloring; however, most have a little more white on their paws and the tip of their tails (Charles only has 3-4 white hairs on his tail).

-How much does he weigh?
+How much did he weigh?
 115 lbs.

 What’s his birthday?
 February 3, 2016